 This means that if you have other backpacks for light ski uses, you can tap into the Mammut ski protection system to also protect you when you are using these other bags.

-The Mammut Light Protection Airbag 3.0 also features numerous other technical design features like the ice attachment point, a gear loop on its hip belt as well as the adjustable back length when you can dial in your perfect fit.
+The Mammut Light Protection Airbag 3.0 also features numerous other technical design features.
+Such as the ice attachment point, a gear loop on its hip belt.
+As well as the adjustable back length when you can dial in your perfect fit.

 This is a heavy-duty ski backpack with an impressive safety system but it is pricey, costing more than $900.
 It is one of the costliest CO2-inflated systems on the market.

 There are CO2-inflated backpacks that will cost you slightly less than this.
-However, if you like skiing in rough terrain and conditions, the impressive trauma protection that it offers cannot be traded for anything.
+However, if you like skiing in rough terrain and conditions.
+Then the impressive trauma protection that it offers cannot be traded for anything.

 The backpack is also relatively lightweight, easy to use and very comfortable.